-Our Company has furnished and accepts full responsibility for all of the information contained in this Placement Document and confirms that to the best of its knowledge and belief, having made all reasonable enquiries, this Placement Document contains all information with respect to our Company, its Subsidiaries, Joint Ventures, Associate and the Equity Shares, which we consider material in the context of the Issue.
-The statements contained in this Placement Document relating to our Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares are in all material respects, true, accurate and not misleading, and the opinions and intentions expressed in this Placement Document with regard to our Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares are honestly held, have been reached after considering all relevant circumstances and are based on reasonable assumptions and information presently available to our Company.
-There are no other facts in relation to our Company, its Subsidiaries, its Joint Ventures, its Associate any, its Subsidiaries, its Joint Ventures, or Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares are honestly held, have been reached after considering all relevant circumstances and are based on reasonable assumptions and information presently available to our Company.
-There are no other facts in relation to our Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares, the omission of which would, in the context of the Issue, make any statement in this Placement Document misleading in any material respect.
+Our Company has furnished and accepts full responsibility for all of the information contained in this Preliminary Placement Document and confirms that to the best of its knowledge and belief, having made all reasonable enquiries, this Preliminary Placement Document contains all information with respect to our Company, its Subsidiaries, Joint Ventures, Associate and the Equity Shares, which we consider material in the context of the Issue.
+The statements contained in this Preliminary Placement Document relating to our Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares are in all material respects, true, accurate and not misleading, and the opinions and intentions expressed in this Preliminary Placement Document with regard to our Company, its Subsidiaries, its Joint Ventures, its Associate and the Equity Shares are honestly held, have been reached after considering all relevant circumstances and are based on reasonable assumptions and information presently available to our Company.
+There are no other facts in relation to our Company, its Subsidiaries, its Associate and the Equity Shares, the omission of which would, in the context of the Issue, make any statement in this Preliminary Placement Document misleading in any material respect.
 Further, our Company has made all reasonable enquiries to ascertain such facts and to verify the accuracy of all such information and statements.

-Kotak Mahindra Capital Company Limited, Axis Capital Limited, CLSA India Private Limited and DSP Merrill Lynch Limited (the "Book Running Lead Managers") have not separately verified the information contained in this Placement Document (financial, legal, or otherwise).
-Accordingly, neither the Book Running Lead Managers, nor any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates make any express or implied representation, warranty or undertaking, and no responsibility or liability is accepted by the Book Running Lead Managers or any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates as to the accuracy or completeness of the information contained in this Placement Document or any other information supplied in connection with the Company, its Subsidiaries, its Joint Ventures, its Associate and the Issue of the Equity Shares or their distribution.
-Each person receiving this Placement Document acknowledges that such person has not relied on any of the Book Running Lead Managers or on any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates in connection with such person's investigation of the accuracy of such information or such person's investment decision, and each such person must rely on its own examination of our Company, its Subsidiaries, its Joint Ventures and its Associate and the merits and risks involved in investing in the Equity Shares issued pursuant to the Issue.
+Kotak Mahindra Capital Company Limited, Axis Capital Limited, CLSA India Private Limited and DSP Merrill Lynch Limited (the "Book Running Lead Managers") have not separately verified the information contained in this Preliminary Placement Document (financial, legal, or otherwise).
+Accordingly, neither the Book Running Lead Managers, nor any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates make any express or implied representation, warranty or undertaking, and no responsibility or liability is accepted by the Book Running Lead Managers or any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates as to the accuracy or completeness of the information contained in this Preliminary Placement Document or any other information supplied in connection with the Company, its Subsidiaries, its Joint Ventures, its Associate and the Issue of the Equity Shares or their distribution.
+Each person receiving this Preliminary Placement Document acknowledges that such person has not relied on any of the Book Running Lead Managers or on any of their respective shareholders, employees, counsel, officers, directors, representatives, agents, associates or affiliates in connection with such person's investigation of the accuracy of such information or such person's investment decision, and each such person must rely on its own examination of our Company, its Subsidiaries, its Joint Ventures and its Associate and the merits and risks involved in investing in the Equity Shares issued pursuant to the Issue.

-No person is authorised to give any information or to make any representation not contained in this Placement Document and any information or representation not so contained must not be relied upon as having been authorised by or on behalf of our Company, or by or on behalf of the Book Running Lead Managers.
-The delivery of this Placement Document at any time does not imply that the information contained in it is correct as of any time subsequent to its date.
+No person is authorised to give any information or to make any representation not contained in this Preliminary Placement Document and any information or representation not so contained must not be relied upon as having been authorised by or on behalf of our Company, or by or on behalf of the Book Running Lead Managers.
+The delivery of this Preliminary Placement Document at any time does not imply that the information contained in it is correct as of any time subsequent to its date.